volitico-kellen/MLPE/README.md

     information_source: {'self','csv'}, default='self'
         source of fit() output.
 If 'self', takes in lattice and L matrix directly from fit().
         If 'csv', automatically reads from lattice_structure.csv, lattice_scores.csv, and mmc_L.csv in the current directory.
-        'path_structure', 'suffix_structure',  'path_scores', 'suffix_scores', 'path_L' and 'suffix_L' parameters can
-        additionally be used to state the path and file name of these inputs.
+        'path' and 'suffix' parameters can additionally be used to state altered path and file names of these inputs.

 ### transform()